Susan Custer

 What do you attribute your success to?

-I attribute my success to the guidance and support I’ve received from mentors, particularly for the twenty years of working with the same preschool director, who generously supported my plan to teach dance in an after school program by providing space and allowing me to exchange lessons.
-Through higher education in occupational therapy and senior fitness studies, that practice has evolved into a program for Seniors known as "I'm Possible" ballet.
-I am also deeply grateful for the unwavering support of my family, whose encouragement reinforced my determination and love for learning.
-Their combined guidance and belief in me has been instrumental in shaping my path and fueling my growth.
+I attribute my success to the guidance and support I’ve received from mentors dating all the way back to my Junior High School gym Teacher Mrs. Winforf who inspired me to believe in myself.,Particularly for the twenty years of working with the same preschool director at the Preschool of the Arts, who generously supported my plan to teach dance in an after school program.
+By providing space and allowing an exchange in lessons for consecutive years.
+Through higher education in occupational therapy studies and life sciences studies my comprehensive program for Seniors known as "I'm Possible" ballet is strong.
+I am also deeply grateful for the unwavering support of friends and family.
+Their combined guidance and belief in me has been instrumental in shaping a path and fueling growth.
 I am the tenth child of eleven siblings.
-We as a family rarely have it easy but we are surrounded in music, laughter creative approaches to challenge rich in love.
+Our family rarely has it easy but we remain surrounded in music, laughter and creative approaches to challenges remaing rich in unconditional love.

 What’s the best career advice you’ve ever received?

 "Why are you not dancing?"
-During my time as a Student Liaison to the District Board for Madison College I was mentored by the College President in one-on-one meetings.
-Together, we would discuss meeting agenda before I would attend once a month Board meetings sitting shoulder to shoulder with all Board members.
-To my delight, along with seeing them collaborate on a professional level to acheive moving mountains for students, communities, and cultures, I would witness a window into how they maintained their own individual identies.
-One highly respected, highly educated and esteemed Board Member shared with me his hobby of spinning records for a non-commercial listener-sponsored community radio station in Madison, Wisconsin founded in 1975.
-He is my inspiration towards saying yes to teaching dance again.
-It's about loving what you do and being the best you can be at whatever you want to pursue.
+During my time as a Student Liaison to the District Board for Madison College, I was mentored by the College President in one-on-one meetings.
+Together, we would discuss meeting agenda prior for attendance of Board meetings.
+To my delight, along with a window into collaborattion towards advocating for students, communities, and cultures, I witness comradery, self cares and individual identies of respected Board Members.
+One highly educated and esteemed Board Member shares with me a hobby of spinning records for a non-commercial listener-sponsored community radio station founded in 1975.
+His inspiration leads me towards teaching dance again.
+It may seem overstated to express, love what you do, or to be the best you can be at whatever feeds your soul but, passion and pursuit for good opens doors so we can lead with our heart.

 What advice would you give to young women entering your industry?

-There will be challenges.
-Take this as a message not a warning.We cannot plan for challenges.
+Take this as a message not a warning.We cannot plan ahead for challenges.
 Do not let them get the best of you.
-It is easy to say that from the other side.
+It is easily said that from someone who has already witnessed them.
 Know your truth and stand by your own integrity.
-In the end we must believe in ourselves but do not forget to take a look at yourself from the eyes of another.
+In the end we must believe in ourselves but do not forget to take a look at yourself from the eyes of others.
 There is much to be learned from the outside looking in.

 What are the biggest challenges or opportunities in your field right now?